apitoolkit/apitoolkit-landing/docs/get-started/quickstarts/golang/echo/index.md

 1. Deploy your application or send test HTTP requests to your service.
 2. Head over to the API log explorer or Endpoints section on the APIToolkit dashboard to confirm that your test request has been processed correctly.
-3. Enjoy having our API comanage your backends and APIs with you.